Endpoint Security is the practice of protecting an enterprise’s network by securing its endpoints against cyberattacks.

 What Is Endpoint Security?

-Endpoint security includes cybersecurity solutions such as Endpoint Protection (EPP), Endpoint Detection and Response (EDR), Mobile Threat Defense (MTD), User and Entity Behavior Analytics (UEBA), Extended Detection and Response (XDR), and Zero Trust Network Access (ZTNA), as well as antivirus and firewall services.
+Endpoint Security includes cybersecurity solutions such as Endpoint Protection (EPP), Endpoint Detection and Response (EDR), Mobile Threat Defense (MTD), User and Entity Behavior Analytics (UEBA), Identity and Access Management (IAM), Extended Detection and Response (XDR), and Zero Trust Network Access (ZTNA), as well as antivirus and firewall services.

 Benefits of Endpoint Security